 UAFS procedures will be employed once an incident of domestic violence, dating violence, sexual assault, and stalking has been reported.
-Possible sanctions or protective measures that UAFS may impose following a final determination:

-- If a student is found responsible for violating the Student Code of Conduct by committing sexual harassment, domestic violence, sexual assault, dating violence, or stalking, sanctions may range from warnings and educational requirements to suspension or expulsion from the University.
-For employees, sanctions may range from warnings and educational requirements up to termination. - Protective measures that may be employed range from no-contact orders to a ban from campus property.
+If a student is found responsible for violating the Student Code of Conduct by committing sexual harassment, domestic violence, sexual assault, dating violence, or stalking, sanctions may range from warnings and educational requirements to suspension or expulsion from the university.
+For employees, sanctions may range from warnings and educational requirements up to termination.

+Protective measures that may be employed range from no-contact orders to a ban from campus property.
 In addition, changes in academic arrangements, on-campus living arrangements, work arrangements, or schedules for access to various facilities may all be addressed to minimize the impact of a sex offense, stalking, domestic violence, or dating violence.